Note to readers: In the coming months, we will regularly update this guidance in line with legislative movements.

 As well as this, it requires businesses – excluding state and local government entities – to reduce personal data collection to what is only “adequate, relevant, and reasonably necessary.”

 The main difference between Virginia and California’s laws is that, in California, citizens have a private right of action – or the right to sue – in the event of a data breach.
 In Virginia, only the state attorney general has this authority.
 This makes Virginia’s law slightly more “business-friendly”, as all lawsuits will have to be affirmed by the state before they can progress.

 The Colorado Privacy Act (“CPA”) was passed in July of this year and will come into effect in July 2023.
 Like the CDPA, The CPA grants citizens of Colorado more rights over their data, such as the right to opt-out and the right to access their personal data that has been collected.

 It also places new obligations on businesses as data controllers and/or data processors.
 For example, it mandates privacy-by-design principles and special safeguards for sensitive data.

 The main difference within this legislation is the businesses that it applies to.
-The CPA is applicable to businesses that collect data from 100,000 Colorado residents or more, or to businesses who collect the data of at least 25,000 Colorado residents and gain revenue from selling that data.
+The CPA is applicable to businesses that collect data from 100,000 Colorado residents or more, or to businesses that collect the data of at least 25,000 Colorado residents and gain revenue from selling that data.

 Furthermore, the CPA introduces a distinctive “universal opt-out” requirement.
-This mandates data controllers to enable citizens to opt out through a “user selected universal opt-out mechanism.”
+This mandates data controllers to enable citizens to opt-out through a “user-selected universal opt-out mechanism.”
 Currently, not much information has been given on how this mechanism will be implemented, and what it will entail.